Andy Bloch

-Andrew Elliot Bloch (born June 1, 1969) is a professional poker player.
+Andrew Elliot Bloch (born June 1, 1969) is an American professional poker player.
 He holds two electrical engineering degrees from MIT and a JD from Harvard Law School.

 Blackjack

 While studying at MIT, Bloch became part of the MIT blackjack team, featured in the book Bringing Down the House.
 Bloch said he has made up to $100,000 in one session while playing blackjack.
 He was one of the members of the team to play in Monte Carlo as detailed in Ben Mezrich's Busting Vegas.

 Bloch was featured in the blackjack documentary The Hot Shoe, as well as starring in his own instructional blackjack DVD, Beating Blackjack, which explains card counting.